 *FYI: I am using the singular they pronoun.
 For more on this, see a Salon essay and a recent memo from The Washington Post

 At the conclusion of the semester, each student should be prepared to

-express in written form her or his own understanding of what it means
+express in written form their own understanding of what it means

-for her or him to be a feminist scholar or a scholar who conducts
+for them to be a feminist scholar and/or a scholar who conducts

 include: who one studies, what one studies, how one studies